 Ever wonder what it would be like to spend a month at sea?
 To travel the world without flying?
 To have your life threatened in Nepal?
 To run out of money in the Middle East?
 To flirt with one hundred women in the Netherlands?

-Written aboard a freighter while crossing the Pacific Ocean, The Cargo Ship Diaries is something of a memoir of Niall Doherty’s 2.5 years traveling around the world without flying, the highs and the lows and the lessons learned.
+Written primarily aboard a freighter while crossing the Pacific Ocean, The Cargo Ship Diaries is something of a memoir of Niall Doherty’s 44 months traveling around the world without flying, the highs and the lows and the lessons learned.
 We start off in Japan as he’s about to board the cargo ship, and throughout the book flash back to times spent in Amsterdam, Bucharest, Kathmandu, Bangkok and the likes.

 “I wish I could have written a book this awesome.” – Jack Kerouac